Skip to content

 ]

-The second Checkpoint event indicates that, during the receive function, the Bank contract still presents a balance of 1 ETH for the Attacker contract address despite the funds having been transferred to the attacker.
-This outdated information can be manipulated to mislead third-party infrastructure building on the Bank contract, such as BankConsumer.
+The second Checkpoint event shows the Bank contract still reporting a balance of 1 ETH for the Attacker address during the receive function, after the funds have already been transferred out.
+That outdated information misleads third-party infrastructure built on the Bank contract, such as BankConsumer.

 Protection Shortcomings

-Take, for example, solutions like OpenZeppelin's ReentrancyGuard.
-They store their state within the contract they are incorporated in and, thus, cannot shield against cross-contract reentrancy.
-The checks-effects-interactions pattern should be adhered to more generally.
-If this principle is meticulously applied, reentrancy vulnerabilities can be eradicated since no state change occurs following external calls.
+OpenZeppelin's ReentrancyGuard and comparable solutions store their state inside the contract they are incorporated in and therefore cannot shield against cross-contract reentrancy.
+The checks-effects-interactions pattern applies more generally, and applied meticulously it eradicates reentrancy vulnerabilities, since no state change occurs after an external call.

 1